 Psychological/Mental Health

-A state of well-being in which the individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively, and is able to make a contribution to his or her community
+A state of well-being in which the individual realizes their own abilities, can cope with the normal stresses of life, can work productively, and contribute to their community.

 Psychological safety

-The absence of harm and/or threat of harm to mental well-being that a worker may experience
+The absence of harm and/or threat of harm to mental well-being that an employee may experience.

 The City recognizes that workplace factors can contribute to psychological health.
 While it is understood that a certain amount of stress is inherent in work, the City aspires to a work environment where continuous improvement in work practices and processes address psychological safety and support mental health.

-The City will achieve its objective of continuously improving psychological safety and supporting mental health in City workplaces by building on its current actions and strengths in each of the following areas:
+The City will achieve its objective of continuously improving psychological safety and supporting mental health in City workplaces by building on its current actions and strengths in each of the following areas psychosocial hazard control, psychological health problems and psychosocial risk assessment:

 Each division is expected to: